 KNMI, WP6: KNMI will subcontract editorial expertise for generating text for specific target-groups, media use and for other publication materials.
-The sub-contractor will be selected on its competence to provide professional guidance to the communication means of ECOMS2.
-The subcontract will be granted via an open tendering procedure, aiming to recruit an agency that can provide the best benefit given the contract cost, which will be maximized at $20,000 \in$.
+The subcontract will be granted via an open tendering procedure, aiming to recruit an agency that can provide the best benefit given the contract cost, which will be maximized at $20,000 \in$ .